distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 # Malicious Proposal Strategies in Asset Futarchy

 Asset futarchy is hardest to attack when traders can cheaply correct incorrect prices.
 The proposal strategies below work by weakening that correction mechanism.
 This is not a comprehensive list of attacks or malicious proposal strategies; it focuses on mechanisms that seem especially relevant to proposal-market correction.
-Some only help negative-EV proposals.
-Others also help positive-EV proposals, which makes them more dangerous because they can become normal behavior rather than obvious abuse.
+Some only help -EV proposals.
+Others also help +EV proposals, which makes them more dangerous because they can become normal behavior rather than obvious abuse.

+By asset futarchy, I mean a governance system where a proposal passes if conditional markets say ASSET will be worth more if the proposal passes than if it fails.
+PASS-ASSET is ASSET in the world where the proposal passes.
+FAIL-ASSET is ASSET in the world where it fails.
+The mechanism need not mean inflating token supply to pay for the proposal; the important feature here is that relative conditional prices decide execution.
+I use +EV for proposals that increase expected ASSET value and -EV for proposals that decrease it.

 ## Vague Proposal Bluff

 A proposer submits an underspecified proposal, then buys PASS-ASSET.

-This creates adverse selection for skeptics.
-Selling PASS-ASSET means betting that the proposal is overvalued, but the proposer's vagueness may signal withheld upside.
-Maybe they are hiding alpha because they want to buy from doubters before revealing details.
-Maybe the omitted details are weaknesses.
-The skeptic cannot easily tell.

-This works for both positive-EV and negative-EV proposals.
+This is not an ambiguous oracle question like "will it be nice out on Tuesday?"
+It is a proposal with missing value-relevant details: exact counterparties, scope, rationale, implementation plan or track record demonstration.

+Vagueness reduces participation.
+As with bad oracle resolution rules, ambiguity makes traders less willing to trade and can reduce liquidity.
+The proposer then bids up PASS-ASSET while skeptics hesitate to sell, not because they approve of the proposal, but because the missing details create adverse selection.

-A proposer with a positive-EV but incomplete proposal can use vagueness to profit from skeptics: buy PASS-ASSET while others underprice the proposal, then reveal the information later.
-A proposer with a negative-EV proposal can use the same pattern to blend in with valuable-but-incomplete proposals, reducing the amount of capital willing to countertrade them.
+The adverse selection matters because +EV proposers can rationally use vagueness too.
+A proposer with a good proposal may intentionally hide strong details, buy PASS-ASSET while skeptics underprice the proposal, then reveal those details later.
+That maximizes their decision-market trading returns.
+A -EV proposer can imitate the same pattern, making missing details look less damning and reducing the amount of capital willing to countertrade them.

 The weakness is that vagueness is cheap to imitate.
-If too many negative-EV proposals use it, traders should eventually treat vagueness as negative evidence.
+If too many -EV proposals use it, traders should eventually treat vagueness as negative evidence.
 The strategy works only while "vague because valuable" remains plausible.

 ## (Adversarial) Decision Selection Bias

-Decision selection bias comes from the fact that the market price helps decide whether the proposal executes.
-If a proposal is more likely to pass in worlds where favorable information arrives, then PASS-ASSET partly prices the proposal conditional on that favorable information.
+Decision selection bias comes from the fact that the market price decides whether the proposal executes.
+Asset futarchy wants a causal signal: would executing this proposal make ASSET worth more?
+But the market measures a correlation: in worlds where this proposal passes, is ASSET worth more than in worlds where it fails?

-A proposer can exploit this by designing a proposal with skewed timing: unresolved catalysts, staged announcements, contingent partnerships, or information expected to arrive during the proposal measurement window.
-The proposal may be negative-EV unconditionally, but appear positive-EV conditional on passing, because passing is correlated with favorable information arriving in time.

-This applies to both positive-EV and negative-EV proposals, but it is dangerous for different reasons.

-Positive-EV proposals may become more catalyst-driven because that improves passage odds.
-Negative-EV proposals can use the same structure to pass despite having negative unconditional expected value.
+A proposer can exploit the gap between those two questions by timing the proposal around unresolved information about the proposal itself.

+Example: a proposer asks the DAO to pay for a partnership, but the proposal is submitted before the partnership details have been disclosed.
+The details will be released during the TWAP window.
+If the details are strong, PASS-ASSET rises and the proposal passes.
+If the details are weak, PASS-ASSET falls and the proposal fails.
+The proposal can be -EV before the details are known, because most possible versions of the partnership are weak.
+But PASS-ASSET still looks good conditional on passing, because the proposal only passes in the subset of worlds where the released partnership details are strong.

+The problem is not that traders are irrational.
+They are correctly pricing the conditional branch they are in.
+The problem is that the decision market needed evidence about the proposal's causal effect before selection, but passage was selected for the favorable version of the proposal.

+This applies to both +EV and -EV proposals.
+For +EV proposals, it creates an incentive to add artificial uncertainty that resolves during the TWAP window, because unresolved upside can raise PASS-ASSET before the information is revealed.
+For -EV proposals, the same structure can make a bad proposal pass by selecting for the subset of worlds where favorable proposal-specific information arrives.

 ## Sabotage Commitment